Eli Lilly breaks ground in Concord, hiring to take place over next two and a half years

 “We’re back,” the governor said.
 “The economic success we are seeing is not only a reflection of our great state and its people but of Concord and the Cabarrus County community.”

-The billion-dollar pharmaceutical manufacturing facility is set to bring in 600 jobs to the City of Concord.
+The billion-dollar pharmaceutical manufacturing facility is set to bring in 600 jobs to the city of Concord.
 The expected average wage for those positions is $70,000, almost $30,000 above Cabarrus County’s average wage.
-Cooper said it was a win to have high -jobs come in the area.
+Cooper said it was a win to have high-paying jobs come to the area.

 The majority of those jobs are expected to deal directly with manufacturing.